Indiana State Road 15: History

 In 1915, prior to a state road system in the state of Indiana, the Hoosier Dixie Highway ran along some of what later became part of SR 15.
 The Hoosier Dixie Highway ran from the Ohio state line, in West Harrison, to the Michigan state line north of Goshen.
 When the state of Indiana started the state road system the SR 15 designation went from Indianapolis to SR 25, east of Michigan City, passing through Logansport and La Porte.
 At this time the modern corridor of SR 15 was part of SR 27.
 In 1926 the Indiana Highway Commission renumber most roads with this renumber the SR 15 designation was moved east to its modern corridor.
 This highway ran from Marion to Goshen, routed along SR 13 between Wabash and North Manchester.
 Then the SR 15 designation turned west along modern SR 114 to a point south of Silver Lake where SR 15 turned north along its modern route.
 At this time the original route of SR 15 became part SR 29.
 During 1928 the roadway between Milford and New Paris was rerouted to its modern route.
 This realignment straightened the road and eliminated two railroad crossings with the Big Four Railroad.
 In 1930 the designation was extended north to the Michigan state line.
-An authorized state road along modern SR 15 between Wabash and SR 114, just south of Sliver Lake, was added in late 1932.
+An authorized state road along modern SR 15 between Wabash and SR 114, just south of Silver Lake, was added in late 1932.
 This route became part of the state road system in 1934.
 Within the next year the entire route of SR 15 became a high type of driving surface.
 Between 1949 and 1950 SR 15 was rerouted between La Fontaine and Wabash, passing through Treaty.
 The road was extended south from Marion to Jonesboro, along the former route of SR 21, in either 1950 or 1951.